-Audit.
-It’s a word that strikes fear in the heart of a taxpayer.
-While the process may seem scary, you may be able to sail through the review, nerves intact, if you’re prepared.
+While the IRS tax audit process may seem scary, you may be able to get through the review — nerves intact — if you’re prepared.

-What to do when you receive a notice?
+What to do when you receive an IRS audit letter

-The IRS will always contact you by mail to notify you of an audit.
-In the letter, you’ll receive all information needed for complying with the request.
-Be sure to read and respond to the notice.
-You typically have 30 days to reply.
-If you fail to reply, you may increase the chances of the IRS taking unfavorable action against you.
-They may send you a bill for the full amount they believe you owe.
+You typically have 30 days to respond to the audit notice.
+If you fail to reply, you may increase the chances of the IRS taking unfavorable action against you such as sending a bill for the full amount the agency believes you owe.

 After the auditor receives all requested information, the examination begins.
 An audit is often completed in one of three ways:

-- No change: The auditor is satisfied with the information received from the taxpayer and accepts the tax return as correct or in no need of an amendment.
+- No change.
+The auditor is satisfied with the information received from the taxpayer and accepts the tax return as correct, or not in need of an amendment.

-- Agreed: IRS proposes changes to the tax return that the taxpayer understands and agrees with.
+- Agreed.
+The IRS proposes changes to the tax return that the taxpayer understands and agrees with.

-- Disagreed: IRS proposes changes that the taxpayer understands, but disputes.
+- Disagreed.
+The IRS proposes changes that the taxpayer understands, but disputes.

 Know your rights

-If a meeting is required, it’s important to know your rights as a taxpayer before you go.
-They include:
+If a meeting is required, it’s important to know your taxpayer rights before you go, including:

-- The right to know why the IRS is asking for information.
+- Why the IRS is asking for information

 At the conclusion of the audit if you agree with the findings, you’ll sign the examination report.
-If you owe the IRS money, that’ll be the time to work out a payment plan.
+If you owe money, you can work out a payment plan.
 If you disagree with the audit you can request a conference with an IRS manager, file an appeal or seek mediation.